-Students will be permitted 3 personal illness days per semester.
+\Students will be permitted 3 personal illness days per semester.
 After 3 days of illness, a doctor's excuse will be required to be considered excused.
+Doctor's notes must be submitted within 24 hours of the absence(s) to be excused.